- Home

 Based on $320k loan at 6.5% / 5.8% (15-yr rates are typically lower).
 Numbers are approximate.

-Run your own numbers with the mortgage calculator above to compare loan terms at current rates.
+Run your own numbers with our free mortgage calculator online to compare loan terms at current rates.

 The 30-year saves $764/month in cash flow — which matters if you have other high-interest debt or need flexibility.